Removing paint from wood/wooden furniture

-Once you remove the majority of the paint, use steel wool, a wire brush, or a putty knife and mineral spirits to remove the remaining pant in all the hard to get places, groves, corners, and crevices.
+Once you remove the majority of the paint from wood, use steel wool, a wire brush, or a putty knife and mineral spirits to remove the remaining pant in all the hard to get places, groves, corners, and crevices.

 - Wipe it all with a damp rag and let it dry

 - Sand the wood

-After you’re done with the stripper, it’s time to sand the surface.
+After you’re done with the paint stripper, it’s time to sand the wood surface.
 You can use either finishing/sheet or random orbital sander.
 If you have a lot of nooks and crannies, use a sanding sponge.
 Start with P120 and then switch to P180.

 - Clean the wood surface